2026 IIHF Women's World Championship Division I

-The 2026 IIHF Women's World Championship Division I comprises two international ice hockey tournaments of the 2026 Women's Ice Hockey World Championships organised by the International Ice Hockey Federation (IIHF).
+The 2026 IIHF Women's World Championship Division I consisted of two international ice hockey tournaments of the 2026 Women's Ice Hockey World Championships organised by the International Ice Hockey Federation (IIHF).

-Group A will be held in Budapest, Hungary and Group B in Puigcerdà, Spain, from 12 to 18 April 2026.
+Group A was held in Budapest, Hungary and Group B in Puigcerdà, Spain, from 12 to 18 April 2026.

+France won Group A and got promoted to the top division, while China was relegated.
+In Group B, the Netherlands captured promotion and Spain got relegated.